lautel/lautel.github.io/_posts/2018-10-10-nlu-article.md

 ![image]({{ site.baseurl }}/public/photos/header_picto.png){: .center-image }

 <div class="message">
-  Augmentative...
-WHAT?
+  <b>Augmentative...
+WHAT?</b>
-  <br>Augmentative and Alternative Communication (AAC) is a form of expression different from regular spoken language, which 'add-on' or replace speech when there are difficulties in communication.
+  <br><br>Augmentative and Alternative Communication (AAC) is a form of expression different from regular spoken language, which 'add-on' or replace speech when there are difficulties in communication.
   <br>AAC includes simple systems such as pictures, gestures and pointing, as well as more complex techniques involving powerful computer technology.
 </div>